 The Plant The Evening Primrose (Oenothera biennis) is a biennial plant native to North America and Canada.
 The term “biennial” indicates that it takes two years for the plant to complete its life cycle.
 During the first year, it only grows foliage.
 In the second year, it will flower.
 (1) The Evening Primrose aptly gets...
 Continue Reading →

 The European Columbine

 The European, or Garden, Columbine (Aquilegia vulgaris) is a perennial plant with blue, purple, or white flowers.
 Each flower is about as long as it is wide.
 This plant, which is a member of the Buttercup family, will grow up to 3 feet tall.(1) The European Columbine has spread widely across North Americas and is...
 Continue Reading →

 A gentle breezeShakes the honeysuckle treeA Monarch takes flight Honeysuckle is the name for a group of shrubs, vines, or herbs in the Caprifoliaceous family.
-These plants can be identified by their opposite leaves, and flowers that have either bilateral or radial symmetry and flare into a trumpet-like shape(1).
-One thing that the honeysuckle is...
+These plants can be identified by their opposite leaves and flowers that have either bilateral or radial symmetry which flare into a trumpet-like shape(1).
+Honeysuckle Flower One thing that the...
 Continue Reading →

 Lilacs, besides being truly beautiful plants to look at, have their roots firmly planted in human history through poetry and literature.